ucs-compute-solutions/FlexPod-UCSX-IMM/README.md

 You might already have this collection installed.

-To check whether it is installed, run: ansible-galaxy collection list
+- To check whether it is installed, run: `ansible-galaxy collection list`

-To install it, use: ansible-galaxy collection install cisco.intersight.
+- To install it, use: `ansible-galaxy collection install cisco.intersight`

 # Intersight Access Requirement